-15. The Control telephone number will be 01869 252493.
+15. The Control telephone numbers will be 01869 243030 and 01869 252493.
 Pilots who land out are required to telephone control as soon as possible after landing and again when the pilot and crew have met up.
 This is a mandatory procedure for flight safety reasons to assist the Director in accounting for all gliders flying from the site at the end of the day.

 16. The following free fall parachute zones are prohibited airspace for the duration of the competition and pilots will be penalised for any incursion, Weston on the Green, Hinton in the Hedges, Langar and Peterborough/Sibson.
 The status of other parachute zones will be given at briefings.